 10:00am to 5:00pm

 Learn how to share nature’s secrets with others while exploring the stunning ecosystems of Sonoma Mountain with university faculty and other experts.
 This outdoor Naturalist Educator Series will give you new insights into environmental education concepts and the skills to share your knowledge with elementary school children.
 This Series also provides a built-in opportunity for you to share your knowledge with other naturalists and educators.
 Join a community working to eradicate Nature Deficit Disorder in the North Bay!
 Become an Osborn naturalist and acquire the skills to get “Environmentally Ready.”

 2:00pm to 3:00pm

-Bring researchers into your classroom and give students a window into the process of scientific inquiry.
-Join us for an informal chat with researchers whose field work directly impacts community members in California, Maine, and Ohio.
-Find out who they are, how they got interested in their research, and the scientific questions they are asking.
-Instructor Guide and Event Resources available.
+Bring researchers and artists into your classroom to give students a window into the process of scientific & artistic inquiry.
+Join us for an informal chat with conservation scientists and artists inspired by our natural world in California, Florida and beyond.
+Find out who they are, how they got interested in their fields, and the questions and goals they are seeking.
+Instructor Guide available.